 About the author

 Sue Torr is the managing director at Crue Invest (Pty) Ltd, a fee-based financial planning practice based in Pinelands, Cape Town.
 Sue read for her BA LLB degrees at Rhodes University and is an advocate of the high court.
-She is author of the online column ‘Let’s talk about money’ and is passionate about financial planning and behavioural finance.
+She is the author of the online column ‘Let’s talk about money’ and is passionate about financial planning and behavioural finance.